 The Lyceum also presents Sheffield’s annual pantomime and for years has attracted both prominent actors and producers in the months between Christmas and Easter.

-Some of this year’s Evenings Out in Sheffield programme include West End productions of Kiss me Kate, Rutherford and Son and Standing At The Sky’s Edge to name just a few.
+Some of this year’s Evenings Out in Sheffield program include West End productions of Kiss me Kate, Rutherford and Son and Standing At The Sky’s Edge to name just a few.
 Sheffield’s Crucible studio concerts take place in-the-round and are core to Sheffield’s nationwide activity.
 The Sheffield Series plays a vital part in the yearly schedule.
 In-The-Round is a format whereby the audience is on all four sides of the stage which together with an informal atmosphere provides concertgoers with an unequally intimate experience that cannot be matched by other more formal formats.

 Some upcoming events for the coming year are Sheffield Jazz- Jean Toussaint all-star sextet.
 Bach the Well-tempered Clavier.
 Giddy Goat for Schools and Nurseries, and Rafiki Jazz up close.
-Between these three main theatres, they offer a varied programme each year with productions to suit everyone.
+Between these three main theatres, they offer a varied program each year with productions to suit everyone.

 It’s well worth a visit to all three.
 See you soon for some more great ideas for things to do this summer with the AK Storage team, or perhaps a few more storage tips.